-Allen Community Outreach (ACO) provides free comprehensive human services to help families avoid hunger and homelessness and gain financial security.
+All Community Outreach (ACO) provides free comprehensive human services to help families avoid hunger and homelessness and gain financial security.
 ACO offers income support services, such as food, clothing, housing assistance, medical visits and prescriptions assistance as well as education and employment services, including GED classes, college assistance, financial literacy, and career counseling.
 We partner with ACO in Fill the Bus, Back to School Bash, Holiday Food Drive, and other efforts throughout the year.

 Change the World Allen is dedicated to transforming our local community through acts of service and opportunities to build relationships with our neighbors.
 Over one weekend in May, volunteers from many community organizations form work teams to help local residents by doing general exterior home repair, fence repair, and yard work.
 The event also offers opportunities to create meal kits, assemble care packages for deployed military service members, collect food for the hungry, and more.
-For more information or to get involved, contact Rev. Jessica Wright.

 Every year, FUMC Allen participates in a Methodist build with Habitat for Humanity of Collin County.
 With our brothers and sisters in faith, we build homes, community, and hope for deserving families.

 Sponsored by the Legal Services of Northwest Texas, the Legal Aid program provides pro-bono services with civil cases for qualified applicants on the second Thursday of each month.
-To learn more and how you or your small group can help, contact Clinic Coordinator Kim Klieger, 972.679.7768.
+To learn more and how you or your small group can help, contact clinic coordinator Kim Klieger, 972.679.7768.